 - System Manager-Launches a tool to connect to and configure Control4 Controller hardware and devices.
-See "System Manager." - Zigbee Health-Open the Zigbee Health diagnostic view.
-See"Zigbee Health."

-- Detective Suite-Launches a suite of diagnostic tools: Bindings, Discovery, Performance, Programming, and Zigbee. - Network Tools-Launches the Connections > Network view.
-Composer shows the status of all network devices on the IP Network and Zigbee Network.
-The Network view shows you which devices in your project are identified and communicating to the network. - Reports-Lets you select one of the Centralized Lighting reports to run: Panel Report, Module Report, or Load Schedule Report.
-See "Reports" in the Composer Pro User Guide for details. - Device Logs-Download a snapshot of device logs from controllers, touchscreens, or Triad One streaming amplifiers. - System Diagnostics-Assists you in gathering system information to help you determine if any issues encountered are configuration problems, performance issues, or potential defects.
+See "System Manager." - Detective Suite-Launches a suite of diagnostic tools: Bindings, Discovery, Performance, Programming, and Zigbee. - Reports-Lets you select one of the Centralized Lighting reports to run: Panel Report, Module Report, or Load Schedule Report.
+See "Reports" in the Composer Pro User Guide for details. - System Diagnostics-Assists you in gathering system information to help you determine if any issues encountered are configuration problems, performance issues, or potential defects.
 The System Diagnostics tool is valuable also for logging information and sending email to Control4 Technical Support.
 See "System Diagnostics." - Account Services-Facilitates system registration which is required for software updates and to use the media services throughout the Control4 system.
 It is also required in conjunction with a customer account to enable Remote Access, which allows secure access to your system via the Internet.
 See "Account Services."